 Article continues below…

-The hull is a full displacement hard chine design by British designer Tony Castro, with an upright stem and full bow sections in a bid to balance generous interior volume with stable, efficient slow speed cruising.
+The modern Delphia product is entirely focussed on inland boating and was designed by Tony Castro from the keel up with electric propulsion in mind.
+The hull is a full displacement hard chine design with an upright stem and full bow sections in a bid to balance generous interior volume with stable, efficient, slow- speed cruising.

-You can read our test report of the electric and diesel Delphia 11 Sedan in the July 2022 issue of MBY, out June 2.
+Read Jack’s full review of the Delphia 11 in the July 2022 issue of MBY, out June 2.

 LOA: 35ft 4in (10.8m)